Information for students

 Breakout rooms and lounge areas

-These areas provide space for students to collaborate together or for individuals to have time on their own.
+These areas provide space for students to collaborate or for individuals to have time on their own.
 All areas have access to the wireless network and many, particularly the breakout rooms, have whiteboards, wired access and power.
 Breakout rooms can be booked and are suited for groups wanting a private meeting space, while the atrium lounge and table areas are more casual and social spaces.

 Access to specific-purpose laboratories is arranged by the academic involved in a particular subject or research project.